DerekParrySLC/launchbox/README.md

 3. How to change the color scheme
 4. How to find and integrate custom fonts

-**Anything else you would like me to add?** Let me know by submitting an issue and I'll try to include it.
+**Anything else?** Let me know by submitting an issue and I'll try to include it.
 Also, if you have any features that you would like to implement yourself, please submit a pull request.

 ## 4. How to market your launchbox and build a following